Ri796/AI-Form-Filler/README.md

 -   **Manual Form Filling:** Users can click the extension icon to automatically fill all detected form fields with their stored profile data.
 -   **Modular Codebase:** The JavaScript is organized into clear content scripts and popup scripts, making it maintainable and easy to extend.

+## 💡 How It's Smarter Than Standard Autofill

+Standard browser autofill (like in Chrome or Edge) is powerful but relies heavily on simple **keyword matching** and predefined `name` attributes (e.g., `<input name="email">`).
+This approach often fails on complex or poorly designed forms.

+This AI-powered agent is being designed to overcome these limitations in two key ways:

+1.  **Semantic Understanding (The AI Core):**
+    *   **Standard Autofill:** Sees `"Enter your e-mail"` and might not recognize it.
+It's looking for the keyword `email`.
+    *   **AI Form Filler:** Uses an NLP model to understand that `"Enter your e--mail"`, `"eMail Address"`, `"user_email"`, and `"Primary Contact Email"` all have the same **semantic meaning**.
+It classifies them all as an `email` field, making it far more robust and adaptable.

+2.  **Contextual Awareness (Future Goal):**
+    *   **Standard Autofill:** On a checkout page with two address forms (Billing and Shipping), it often gets confused and fills both with the same information.
+    *   **AI Form Filler (Vision):** The long-term goal is for the model to analyze the context of the entire form.
+It would recognize the `"Billing Address"` section and the `"Shipping Address"` section as distinct entities, allowing the user to fill them with different stored profiles.

+This project aims to move from a rigid, keyword-based system to a flexible, intelligent agent that truly understands the **intent** of a web form.

 ## 🚀 How to Run (Frontend Demo)

 You can easily test the completed frontend portion of this project.